 Peter Herrndorf studied law and his first job was as a journalist for the CBC, but his lifelong passion has been for the arts.
 Over the course of his storied career, he has left an indelible mark on Canadian television, magazines, music, theatre, dance, film and arts education.

 He has sat on the boards of about sixty arts organizations, ranging from the Stratford Shakespearean Festival to the National Magazine Awards and the International Choral Festival.
-He is co-creator of the Governor General's Performing Arts Awards and, for the past two decades, he has been the visionary president of the National Arts Centre in Ottawa.
-He will step down from that post in June.
+He is co-creator of the Governor General's Performing Arts Awards and, for the past two decades, he was the visionary president of the National Arts Centre in Ottawa.

 The chair of the Centre describes Peter Herrndorf as "the most successful, influential and beloved leader in the performing arts in Canada."